FranklineMisango/Twitch-AlgoTrader/README.md

 * To start trading, run `python twitch.py` and observe `connected to bot` successfully
 * Login to your own twitch account and in your chat, try `!buy STOCK_SYMBOL Number` replacing Stock symbol and the number
 * To trade for my behalf lol, Follow me on Twitch `ATLien_ke` and join my message list when the chat & live stream opens, you can be allowed in

+## Installation - INhouse Testing
+* create your own config file and append your own APIs
+* run `streamlit run dashboard.py`
+* Refere to my repo, Lumibots for automation